NetSol Technologies (NASDAQ:NTWK) Rating Lowered to D+ at TheStreet

-TheStreet lowered shares of NetSol Technologies (NASDAQ:NTWK – Get Rating) from a c rating to a d+ rating in a research report released on Wednesday morning, TheStreetRatingsTable reports.
+NetSol Technologies (NASDAQ:NTWK – Get Rating) was downgraded by stock analysts at TheStreet from a “c” rating to a “d+” rating in a research note issued to investors on Wednesday, TheStreetRatingsTable reports.

 Separately, StockNews.com began coverage on shares of NetSol Technologies in a report on Monday.
-They issued a buy rating on the stock.
+They set a “buy” rating on the stock.

 NetSol Technologies, Inc designs, develops, markets, and exports software products to the automobile financing and leasing, banking, and financial services industries worldwide.
 The company offers NFS Ascent, a suite of financial applications for businesses in the finance and leasing industry.
 Its NFS Ascent constituent applications include Omni Point of Sale, a web-based application; Contract Management System (CMS), an application for managing and maintaining credit contracts; Wholesale Finance System (WFS), a system for automating and managing the lifecycle of wholesale finance; Dealer Auditor Access System, a web-based solution that could be used in conjunction with WFS or any third-party wholesale finance system; NFS Ascent On The Cloud, a cloud-version of NFS Ascent; and NFS Digital solutions covering Self Point of Sale, Mobile Account, Mobile Point of Sale, Mobile Dealer, Mobile Auditor, Mobile Collector, and Mobile Field Investigator.